Skip to main content

 • “The plot of the game is a separate event from SF1, featuring different characters and regions.”

-• “Although it's a SRPG, this game unfolds more like a normal JRPG, with all the classic elements expected in a JRPG story, from boats to airships, hidden characters, hidden items, and final strongest weapon crafting.”
+• “Although it's a SRPG, this game unfolds more like a normal JRPG, with everything we can expect in a JRPG story, from boats to airships, hidden characters, hidden items, and final strongest weapon crafting.
+All the classic elements of a JRPG are here.”

 • graphics